June 20 is World Productivity Day. It may seem natural to celebrate with doing more than usual.

 Think of the things you could outsource.
 They may be simple, seemingly small, and not business-related, like cooking dinners.
 Then, find possible service providers and estimate how well outsourcing each of these tasks will fit into your budget.
 Even delegating a task that has to be done not more than once a week will make a huge difference.

 Outsourcing will lift the weight of lingering tasks off your shoulders.
-It will leave you time to focus on things you specialize in, and most importantly: move forward.
+It will leave you time to focus on things you specialize in, and most importantly: move forward without stress.

 Be happy with doing less!

 Okay, now that I told you to “do less” and “get some time off,” I won’t bother you with too long of a summary!